-In arriving at its judgement of what risks the Group faces, the Board, through the Audit Committee, has considered the Group's operations in light of the following factors:
+In arriving at its judgement of what risks the Group faces, the Board, through the Audit Committee (the 'Committee'), has considered the Group's operations in light of the following factors:

-- the nature and extent of risks which it regards as acceptable for the Group to bear within its overall business objective; - 2. the threat of such risks becoming reality; - the Group's ability to mitigate the probability and impact of risks on its performance; and - 4. the extent to which third parties operate the relevant controls and to what extent reliance can be placed on this.
+- the nature and extent of risks which it regards as acceptable for the Group to bear within its overall business objective; - 2. the threat of such risks becoming reality; - 3. the Group's ability to mitigate the probability and impact of risks on its performance; and - 4. the extent to which third parties operate the relevant controls and to what extent reliance can be placed on this.

-A risk register has been produced against which the risks identified and the controls in place to mitigate those risks can be monitored.
-The risks are assessed on the basis of the likelihood of them happening, the impact on the business if they were to occur and the effectiveness of the controls in place to mitigate against them.
-During the year the Audit Committee updated this risk register and refined the heat risk map which highlights the top, post-mitigated, risks of the Company.
-The Board also undertook a top-down review of risks to ensure that these aligned with the top risks identified by the risk matrix bottom-up approach.
-The top risks, heat map, and risk register matrix is reviewed twice a year by the Audit Committee.
+The Group and Company's risk register sets out the risks relevant to the Group and describes, where relevant, the internal controls that are in place at the Investment Adviser.
+AIFM and other third party service providers to mitigate these risks.
+The risk register identifies the Group's risks, the controls in place to mitigate those risks and how these are monitored.
+Risks are assessed on the basis of the likelihood of occurrence, the impact on the business if they were to occur and the effectiveness of the controls in place to mitigate.
+The Committee formally reviews the risk register, and the risk heat map and top risks that this generates, on a semi-annual basis.
+The Committee also undertakes a top-down review of risks, and ensures that the risks identified by this align with the top risks identified by the risk matrix bottom-up approach.